dimkastan/STEM_MachineLearningClass/README.md

 # STEMprogram
-Interdisciplinary Approach to Science, Technology, Engineering and Mathematics - STEM in Education- Materialsls
+Interdisciplinary Approach to Science, Technology, Engineering and Mathematics - STEM in Education- Materials